Puerto Ricans in the Vietnam War: The Vietnam War

 The Vietnam War was fought between communist North Vietnam, supported by its communist allies, and the government of South Vietnam, supported by the United States and other nations.
 The United States entered the war to prevent a communist takeover of South Vietnam as part of their wider strategy of containment.
 Military advisors arrived beginning in 1950.
 U.S. involvement escalated in the early 1960s and combat units were deployed beginning in 1965.
-Involvement peaked in 1968 at the time of the Tet Offensive.

 During the Vietnam War, an estimated 48,000 Puerto Ricans served in the four branches of the armed forces.
-Amongst the highest-ranking Puerto Ricans who served in the United States Navy and had distinguished military careers were Admiral Horacio Rivero, Jr. and Vice Admiral Diego E. Hernández.
+Notable Puerto Ricans who served in the United States Navy in Vietnam were:

 Admiral Horacio Rivero, Jr., the first Puerto Rican four-star Admiral in the United States Navy, oversaw the day-to-day work of the Navy as the Vice Chief of Naval Operations.
-He was a stern supporter of a "brown-water navy," or riverine force, on the rivers of South Vietnam.
+He was a strong supporter of a "brown-water navy," or riverine force, on the rivers of South Vietnam.